 Headlining this season is a stunning concert with master musician Amir ElSaffar, New York based trumpeter and purveyor of the centuries-old Iraqi Maqam tradition.
 His imaginative music will join the innovative sounds of the Australian Art Orchestra in a one-off concert as part of the Melbourne International Jazz Festival.

 Join us at the meeting points between music, cultures and human connection.

-Meeting Points Series is a creative collaboration between the Australian Art Orchestra and Arts Centre Melbourne.
+Meeting Points Series is a creative collaboration between Arts Centre Melbourne and Australian Art Orchestra.

 Find out more about Australian Art Orchestra at aao.com.au